Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 Employers must either withhold the employee portion of PFML premiums from paychecks or pay that portion on behalf of employees as an added benefit.
 Payroll settings should be reviewed before the first 2026 payroll run to confirm the correct rate, wage cap, and split.

-Pay the Employer Share When Required
+Paying the Employer Share of Premiums

 Employers with 50 or more employees pay the employer share of the PFML premium.
 Employers with fewer than 50 employees generally do not pay that share unless they opt in, receive certain small business assistance grants, or otherwise become responsible under state rules.